 Who pays paternity leave?

-It’s your responsibility to make these payments, although you can reclaim up to 92% of it from the government.
-It’s worth noting, if your business qualifies for a Small Employers’ Relief, you can reclaim up to 103% of the original payment.
+It’s your responsibility to make these payments, although you can reclaim up to 92% of the amount of these payments from the Government.
+It’s worth noting, if your business qualifies for a Small Employers’ Relief, you can reclaim up to 108.5% of the original payment under current rules.
+From 6 April 2026, this will increase to 109% (100% + 9%) for qualifying employers for the 2026-27 tax year.

-For the self-employed, paternity pay is out of the question.
-This is because only staff members with an employment contract can receive SPP.
+For self-employed workers, paternity pay is out of the question.
+This is because only staff members with an employment contract can be entitled to Paternity Leave.
 With that in mind, it’s important to have a plan in mind for managing family affairs and upcoming expenses before the baby arrives.

 If they do, they should write to their employer at least 28 days before they want payment to begin, stating: